WHAT IS THE NATIONAL SKI PATROL?

 WHAT IS EXPECTED OF ME AS A MEMBER FOR NSP AT BUCK HILL?

-We expect the following: 30 hours per month while the ski area is open, annual OEC refresher, annual CPR refresher, annual chair evacuation refresher, participate in on- hill refreshers for skiing/riding and tobogganing, and continue to maintain a high level of skiing and/or boarding skills.
+We expect the following: 30 hours per month minimum one shift a week while the ski area is open, annual OEC refresher, annual CPR refresher, annual chair evacuation refresher, participate in on- hill refreshers for skiing/riding and tobogganing, and continue to maintain a high level of skiing and/or boarding skills.
 All patrollers participate in continuing education throughout the season offered by ski patrol.

 One thing we constantly repeat is to have FUN.
 Get to know others who enjoy the sport of skiing, snowboarding, etc. Make new friends.
 And, do some skiing or boarding!